 Clear and Translucent Parts

 Clear and Translucent Parts are usually windows or lenses employed to protect displays, camera lenses, photocells and lasers.
 Digital printing can be used to black out or shade areas as needed while selectively maintaining transparency.
-LED lighting and indicators often require frosted, tinted or colored diffusors to more evenly spread the light.
+LED lighting and indicators often require frosted, tinted or colored diffusers to more evenly spread the light.
 Another use is emergency switch covers and panels with CNC machined break lines that protect switch gear, equipment or first-aid items.
 Cast and extruded Acrylic, PC, PETG and PVC are the preferred materials.

-Modular Enclosures are meant to allow for differnt configurations of a product or product-family.
+Modular Enclosures are meant to allow for different configurations of a product or product-family.
 This means that different modules can be combined in various ways by sharing some kind of interlock.
-Examples include snap-on battery packs, transmitters, range extenders, etc. In many cases the objective includes branding, meaning that all components of a system share a disitinctive look and feel.
+Examples include snap-on battery packs, transmitters, range extenders, etc. In many cases the objective includes branding, meaning that all components of a system share a distinctive look and feel.
 Shared printed features like graphics and logos can be used to further enhance the branding.
 ABS and PC-ABS are the preferred materials for these kind of modular systems.